Patent 5139684 Blood electrification, filed Nov 16 1990, granted Aug 18 1992

 electric current flow through the blood

-to render the bacteria, virus, and/or fungus ineffective to infect normally
+sufficient to render the bacteria, virus, and/or fungus ineffective to

 For this purpose the low voltage electric potentials applied to the treatment